 RituxME – a national, randomized, double-blind and placebo controlled multicentre phase III study investigating the effect of treatment with the antibody rituximab in patients with ME/CFS.

 CycloME part A – a phase II study investigating the effect of treatment with the chemotherapy drug cyclophosphamide in patients with moderate to severe ME/CFS.

 CycloME part B – a phase II study investigating the effect of treatment with the chemotherapy drug cyclophosphamide in patients with severe to very severe ME/CFS.

 The group also conducts ongoing laboratory experiments based on a biobank containing blood samples and other biological materials donated by the participants in the clinical trials.
 The purpose of the experiments is to identify disease mechanisms and biomarkers for ME/CFS.

 Clinical studies into cell metabolism (at the University of Bergen) and immunology (at Oslo University Hospital) based on the biobank are conducted in collaboration with the research group at Haukeland.

-The research has been made possible by generous donations from the Kavli Foundation, MEandYou, the Norwegian ME associations and private contributors.
+The research has been made possible by generous donations from the Kavli Trust, MEandYou, the Norwegian ME associations and private contributors.
 The RituxME trial has received grants from the Norwegian Research Council, the Ministry of Health and Care Services and the regional health authorities.
 Additionally, each study centre makes a significant contribution to the execution of the clinical trials.